kerelist/gauge-viz-task/README.md

 4. if there is no data (i.e. an error), a "There is no value available." message will display.

 ## webpack

-This setup is meant for simple projects (i.e. one output css file from sass, one js bundle only) and is from my own webpack setup ([code & further notes on github](https://github.com/kerelist/webpack-setup)).
+this setup is meant for simple projects (i.e. one output css file from sass, one js bundle only) and is from my own webpack setup ([code & further notes on github](https://github.com/kerelist/webpack-setup)).

 ## to be improved

 next steps to improve this would be:
+- fix `npm run build` based on this error: `webpack.optimize.UglifyJsPlugin has been removed, please use config.optimization.minimize instead.`. this way the prod build can have minified code
 - add the currency unit to the min and max numbers - i just fully missed this the first time around!
 - better error handling. i would like there to be some animated fire or emoji or something when the server returns the error "the server is on fire"
 - some sort of testing?